 This is an interview of a lifetime for me, I have worked with Cisco products and within Cisco as a contractor so I know a lot about Cisco and how they operate so when I was asked the question “What do you know about Cisco?”
 I made sure I went into detail about Cisco.
 I think the approach I took was to speak about WHAT Cisco was as a company, WHERE they are now in the market and where they want to be in the coming year.
 I also knew Cisco’s competitors for the services delivery team I applied for and I made sure I expressed my passion for wanting to work for such an organization.

 If you are applying for the aNCE program chances are you have come from a technical background.
 So one would assume that its only right that technical questions are going to present themselves in an interview with Cisco.
 Not to worry though, if you have done your homework and studied topics you feel you will be tested on you should breeze through this section.
 Having applied for the position and got to this stage there is no doubt you have already received and had a good read of the job specification.
-In the job specification you are not required to have any current certifications so rest assured you won’t be tested to that level however it is good practice to ensure you have done some revision on foundational networking and you are tech savvy.
+In the job specification you are not required to have any current certifications so rest assured you won’t be tested to that level however it is good practice to ensure you have done some revision on foundational networking and you are tech-savvy.

-During my interview I was asked a series of questions, these questions included general networking/computing questions and some software related questions.
+During my interview I was asked a series of questions, these questions included general networking/computing questions and some software-related questions.
 I was able to answer all the questions and I was told at the end of this section which questions I answered correctly and which I didn’t.
 For those interested in my result, I managed to get nearly all of them correct which was a relief.

 STAR method questions:

-Some of you may have heard of this method however for some of you it might be totally new but not to worry because I’ll explain it here so you can go into your interview with confidence.
+Some of you may have heard of this method however for some of you it might be new but not to worry because I’ll explain it here so you can go into your interview with confidence.

 STAR is short for – Situation – Task – Action – Result

 So how does this fit into the interview and the questions you will be asked?
-In the interview you will be asked questions that ask you things like “Describe a time where you worked in a team and there was conflict between yourself and another team member and tell me how you overcome conflict to complete the task.”
-If we look at that example we can see that we are being asked about the SITUATION, the TASK and ACTION.
+In the interview, you will be asked questions that ask you things like “Describe a time when you worked in a team and there was a conflict between yourself and another team member and tell me how you overcome conflict to complete the task.”
+If we look at that example we can see that we are being asked about the SITUATION, the TASK and the ACTION.
 When you have given your example, if not prompted to do so, you will need to let the interviewer know what the RESULT was of that situation.

-At this particular stage I found some of the questions challenging because I had to think back to certain situations however I also believe that having a good work experience background and being involved with projects helped me answer the questions.
+At this particular stage, I found some of the questions challenging because I had to think back to certain situations however I also believe that having a good work experience background and being involved with projects helped me answer the questions.